 Imagine selling Apple stock back in 2009 because you got spooked, only to watch it rise tenfold five short years later.

-The same concept can be applied to a home, granted you have to continue paying to be in it each month.
+The same concept can be applied to a home, granted you have to continue paying a mortgage to reside in it each month.
 The point is that real estate isn’t a short term investment, nor is it something you should take lightly.

-Always make sure you can afford to stay in the home through good times and bad, and pay close attention to the type of financing you use to purchase your property.
+Always make sure you can afford to stay in the home through good times and bad, and pay close attention to the type of financing you use to purchase your property to ensure you can afford it.

 Read more: Short sale waiting periods.